ConvivioTeam/cookbook/delivery_recipe/help-cards/tool-slack.md

 Using Slack through the browser is great – it works perfectly.
 However, Slack also offer a desktop app and a mobile app.

-If your able to, it's dead easy to [download the Slack App](https://weareconvivio.slack.com/downloads).
+If you're able to, it's dead easy to [download the Slack App](https://weareconvivio.slack.com/downloads).

 ## Notifications